 Other Testing Sites:

-- Visit https://coronavirus.utah.gov/testing-locations/ to find convenient testing sites throughout Utah.
+- Visit coronavirus.utah.gov to find convenient testing sites throughout Utah.

 - You can call the UU COVID Health hotline at 801-587-0712 to make an appointment for testing.
 Letting them know that you have been referred by a Contact Tracer as you have been exposed.
 You can also schedule an appointment online here.
 Testing is free for students.

-Getting the vaccine not only benefits yourself but the health of the greater community.
+Getting the vaccine and follow-up booster (when eligible) not only benefits yourself but the health of the greater community.
 You are strongly encouraged to get the vaccine, particularly as we work to offer more in-person classes in the fall.

 An on-campus vaccination clinic is available for students, faculty, staff, and the campus community.
 Vaccine distribution is also available through health departments and pharmacies.

-Move-In this fall will occur August 17, 18, and 19 for all on-campus residents.
-All residents have been assigned a day and time to move into their space.
+Move-In this fall will occur August 16, 17, and 18 for all on-campus residents.
+All residents will be assigned a day and time to move into their space.
 More information about move-in can be found on our Moving In webpage below.
-We also encourage you to review our Fall 2021 Updates webpage for the latest information.
+Free testing will be offered in the Student Union as residents check in and pick up their welcome packet and key.
+In addition, free vaccinations are offered from 12-4 p.m.
+(MT) in the Union each day of move-in.

 - Mask-wearing continues to be an effective means of preventing infection for both vaccinated and unvaccinated individuals.
 We also encourage vaccinated individuals to follow CDC guidance regarding face coverings, which now recommends the use of face coverings for both vaccinated and unvaccinated individuals.

-- That said, University policy does not require face coverings to be worn on campus.
+- University policy does not require face coverings to be worn on campus, though we are a mask-respected campus.
 See below for the University of Utah's face covering and vaccine recommendations.

 - Glass cleaner